V-Anand/Racket_VibrAnalyzer/README.md

 This Analyzer provides a "Start"/"Stop" buttons to start/stop the analysis.

 When stopped, the app displays the result of the analysis.
+Good - Less than 200 vibration events detected
+Pass - Between 200 to 500 vibration events detected
+Poor - More than500 vibration events detected

 Pressing "Stop" again, resets the analysis and clears the app for the next analysis session.